 Malbec is the main grape in the legendary ‘Black wine of Cahors’.
-Way before Argentina made the varietal ‘famous’, Malbec – though in this region it is known as Côt or Auxerrois. – was making long-lived wines from Cahors – the 1959 Clos La Coutale is still drinking superbly.
+Way before Argentina made the varietal ‘famous’, Malbec (although in this region it is known as Côt or Auxerrois) was making long-lived wines in Cahors – the 1959 Clos La Coutale is still drinking superbly.

-During winemaking, regular “pigeage’’ (breaking-up of the layer formed on top of the juice) ensures maximum extraction for the bouquet and the fruit.
-Seperately vinified wines are blended in the January following the harvest and aged in oak casks and barrels for 8 – 10 months to create a full balance between the tannins and the fruit.
+Fermentation is in stainless steel for 15-18 days, daily “pigeage’’ (breaking-up/punching down of the layer formed on top of the juice) ensures maximum extraction for the bouquet and the fruit.
+The cuvees are blended in the January following the harvest and aged in oak cask foudres and 1-2 year old Bordeaux Grand Cru barrels for 8-10 months to create a full balance between the tannins and the fruit.

 About the Producer

 Clos La Coutale dates from 1850 and was replanted in 1885, 15 years after the phylloxera epidemic destroyed the entire Cahors region.
 It now covers 60ha and under the leadership of passionate winemaker Philippe Bernède (the great-great grandson of the property’s founder, Valmy) has led a 30 year journey from tradition to modernity.

 The vineyards stand on the alluvial floor of the Lot river.
 Its soil is particularly suitable for vines, for it contains gravels, silicates and limestone clays.
 Because of the lie of the land, facing south-west, the estate is sheltered from the cold winds that blow from the “Causses” region (an upland plateau), and consequently it enjoys a micro-climate which ensures that the vines are frost free and their fruit ripen early in the season